AProgrammingJester/AProgrammingJester/README.md

-# Hi, I’m Tyler Bryant, I'm a third-year Computer Science student at SNHU with a focus on Software Engineering.
+# Hi, I’m Tyler Bryant, I'm a Senior Computer Science student at SNHU with a focus on Software Engineering.

 📫 My current courses are CS 340 Client/Server Development and CS 350 Emerging Sys Arch & Tech.
 Upcoming courses are CS 360 Mobile Architect & Programming and CS 370 Current/Emerging Trends in CS.